Elizabeth (Betsy) Andersen

-The Honorable Jorge Arrate was Minister of Mines and Economic Advisor to President Allende, as well as Minister of Education, Minister of Labor and Social Security, Minister Secretary-General of the Government of Chile, the Ambassador of Chile to Argentina, and President of the Board of the University of Arts and Social Sciences in Santiago, Chile.
+The Honorable Jorge Arrate is a former Minister of Mines and Economic Advisor to President Allende, as well as Minister of Education, Minister of Labor and Social Security, Minister Secretary-General of the Government of Chile, the Ambassador of Chile to Argentina, and President of the Board of the University of Arts and Social Sciences in Santiago, Chile.
 He has been a faculty member at the University of Chile, the University of Santiago, Catholic University of Chile, and UC Berkeley.

 Professor M. Cherif Bassiouni

-M. Cherif Bassiouni is a Professor of Law and Director of the International Human Rights Law Institute at DePaul University.
+M. Cherif Bassiouni is Emeritus Distinguished Research Professor of Law and President Emeritus of the International Human Rights Law Institute at DePaul University College of Law.
 A distinguished diplomat, Professor Bassiouni was nominated in 1999 for the Nobel Peace Prize because of his more than 20-year crusade on behalf of an international criminal court.
 A United Nations convention to establish such a court was adopted in Rome in the summer of 1998, with Professor Bassiouni as chair of the drafting committee.
 He is President of the International Institute of Higher Studies in Criminal Sciences in Siracusa, Italy, and Honorary President of the International Association of Penal Law, Paris, where he was President from 1989-2004.
 Professor Bassiouni’s many other appointments include Chairman of the United Nation Security Council’s Commission to Investigate War crimes in the Former Yugoslavia; Independent Expert on the Rights to Restitution, Compensation and Rehabilitation for Victims of Grave Violations of Human Rights and Fundamental Freedoms for the Commission on Human Rights; Chairman of the Drafting Committee of the 1988 Diplomatic Conference of the Establishment of an International Criminal Court; Vice-Chairman of the General Assembly’s Ad Hoc Committee on the Establishment of an International Criminal Court; U.N.
 High Commissioner for Human Rights as the Independent Expert on Human Rights in Afghanistan; and chair of the UN fact-finding mission in Sarajevo.
 He is the author of numerous leading books in the field of international criminal law, and is the winner of nearly a dozen medals and awards.